Phillip Playford: Maritime History

-Playford wrote a book on the Zuytdorp entitled ‘Carpet of Silver; the wreck of the Zuytdorp.
-This book was published in 1996 by UWA Press. and won a Western Australian Premier's Book Awards in 1997 and was reprinted in 1998 and 2006.
-He also wrote "Voyage of Discovery To Terra Australia by Willem de Vlamingh in 1696–97" (published by the WA Museum in 1998 and reprinted in 1999) and "The Life and Times of Dirk Hartog" with co-authors Robert Cribb, Greetje Bouma and Cor Boer.
+Playford wrote a book on the Zuytdorp entitled 'Carpet of Silver; the wreck of the Zuytdorp'.
+This book, published in 1996 by UWA Publishing, won a Western Australian Premier's Book Awards in 1997, and was reprinted in 1998 and 2006.

+He also wrote 'Voyage of Discovery to Terra Australia by Willem de Vlamingh in 1696–97' (published by the Western Australian Museum in 1998 and reprinted in 1999) and 'The Life and Times of Dirk Hartog' with co-authors Robert Cribb, Greetje Bouma and Cor Boer.